 Sandwiches come in banana, pimento cheese, grilled cheese, bologna or ham.
 If you’re not in the mood for fries or onion rings on the side, order baked beans, potato salad or cole slaw.

 At the end of the line, you’ll probably want to order sweet tea.
 Most people do.
 The Beacon claims to sell more tea than any other single restaurant in the nation.
-You can even buy a half-gallon to take home or pick it up at a number of grocery stores, including Piggly Wiggly, Bi-Lo and Winn-Dixie.
+You can even buy a half-gallon to take home or pick it up at a number of grocery stores, including Piggly Wiggly and Bi-Lo.

 And if you’ve still got room after all that food, stroll over to the Dairy Bar for a cone, a sundae or banana split.
 Or order a slice of apple or pecan pie or a serving of peach cobbler.

 When the Beacon was featured on the Food Network’s Diners, Drive-ins and Dives, host Guy Fieri was shown how to make onion rings, sampled the chicken stew and spent time with Stroble learning to call an order.

 John White opened the Beacon on Thanksgiving Day in 1946.
 That was a time when people enjoyed driving and wanted to be seen in their cars, manager Sam Maw said.
 At the original Beacon location, diners walked up to a window to order and then sat in their cars to eat.

 A second building was built in the 1950s on the site of the current restaurant, on the street now know as John White Boulevard.
 It was replaced by a new restaurant in the 1970s that has been expanded over the years and seats 350.
 The Dairy Bar was added in 1999.

 White retired in 1998, and brothers-in-law Sam Maw and Steve McManus bought the Beacon.
 White died in February 2011.